Three Bricks to Consolidate Watermarks for Large Language Models: Advanced Detection Schemes

 It is rather easy to turn a zero-bit watermarking scheme into multi-bit watermarking, by associating a secret key per message.
 The decoding runs detection with every key and the decoded message is the one associated to the key giving the lowest p-value $p$.
 The global p-value becomes $1-(1-p)^M$, where $M$ is the number of possible messages.

 Running detection for $M$ keys is costly, since it requires $M$ generations of the secret vector.
-This is solved by imposing that the secret vector associated to message $m\in\{0,\ldots,M-1\}$ is crafted as a circular shift of $m$ indices: $\vec{r}(m) = \mathsf{CyclicShift}(\vec{r}(0),m)$ as in~\cite{JAWS}.
-Generating $\vec{r}(0)$ as a $d$-dimensional vector, with $d\geq|\V|$, we are able to embed $M\leq d$ different messages, by keeping only the first $|\V|$ dimensions of each circularly-shifted vector.
+This is solved by imposing that the secret vectors of the messages $m\in\{0,\ldots,M-1\}$ are crafted as circular shifts of $m$ indices of $\vec{r}=\vec{r}(0)$:

+Generating $\vec{r}$ as a $d$-dimensional vector, with $d\geq|\V|$, we are able to embed $M\leq d$ different messages, by keeping only the first $|\V|$ dimensions of each circularly-shifted vector.
 Thus, the number of messages may exceed the size of the token vocabulary $|\V|$.

-Besides, the scoring functions~\eqref{eq:ScoreKirchenbauer}~\eqref{eq:ScoreAaronson} may be rewritten as sums of dot products: where $f$ is a component-wise function, $\mathds{1}_{x^{(t)}}\in\mathbb{R}^d$ is the one-hot vector equalling $0$ except for component $x^{(t)}$ where it is equal to $1$.
-This allows parallel computation of all $M$ scores via FFT like in~\cite{JAWS}.
-However, since correlation with $\mathds{1}_{x^{(t)}}$ is also equivalent to a circular shift by $x^{(t)}$, FFT is unneeded and scores are obtained efficiently via: and the first $M$ components of $\vec{S}_T$ are the scores for each $m$.
+Besides, the scoring functions~\eqref{eq:ScoreKirchenbauer}~\eqref{eq:ScoreAaronson} may be rewritten as: where $f: \R^d \mapsto \R^d$ is a component-wise function, and $x^{(t)}$ is the selected token during detection.
+This represents the selection of $f\left(\vec{r}^{(t)}(m)\right)$ at position $x^{(t)}$.
+From another point of view, if we shift $f\left(\vec{r}^{(t)}\right)$ by $x^{(t)}$, the score for $m=0$ would be its first component, $m=1$ its second one, etc. We may also write: and the first $M$ components of $\vec{S}_T$ are the scores for each $m$.\\ As a side note, this is a particular case of the parallel computations introduced by Kalker~\etal~\cite{JAWS}.